18F/slides/_slides/pyohio.md

 > “In the event that the Tenant shall fail to make the payment of rent when due or shall fail to perform in accordance with the covenants and conditions herein set forth, said sum shall be retained by the Landlord and applied towards Landlord’s damages resulting from Tenant’s default.”  [source]( http://www.themckenziefirm.com/incomprehensible-legal-documents/#sthash.sNOH0t0u.dpuf)

+Industrialization failed to update it!

+---

+Industrial society failed to modernize it!

 ---

 > Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: